jonnonz1/nz-statute-book/acts/public/1971/stamp-and-cheque-duties-act-1971.md

 (2) The grant of a licence to a printer under this section shall be subject to such conditions as may be required by the Commissioner who may at any time and from time to time by notice in writing to the printer, amend those conditions.
 (3) Within 21 days after the last day of each month, every printer licensed under this section shall forward to the Commissioner a statement in the form prescribed by the Commissioner.
 The statement shall contain particulars of all forms prepaid with cheque duty printed for the use of customers or on the printer's own behalf during that month, and shall be accompanied by the amount of cheque duty (if any) payable for that month.
 (4) The Commissioner may by giving 7 days' notice in writing forwarded by registered post to any printer licensed under this section cancel the licence granted to that printer, and on the expiry of the 7 days which shall commence from the date on which the notice was posted, the licence shall be cancelled and cease to have any force or effect.
-(5) If a licence granted to any printer is cancelled, the printer shall, within 7 days after the cancellation, forward a statement to the Commissioner giving particulars of all forms prepaid with cheque duty which have been printed for the use of customers or on the printer's own behalf, and in respect of which no statement has been forwarded to the Commissioner in accordance with subsection (3) of this section, together with the amount of cheque duty payable for those prepaid forms.
+(5) If a licence granted to any printer is cancelled, the printer shall, within 7 days after the cancellation, forward a statement to the Commissioner giving particulars of all forms prepaid with cheque duty which have been printed for the use of customers or on the printer's own behalf, and in respect of which no statement has been forwarded to the Commissioner in accordance with subsection (3), together with the amount of cheque duty payable for those prepaid forms.
 (6)

 ### 83 Cheque duty payable by other licensees